Writer

 Godfray-Hoare

-middle-aged gay man clinging on to a dream of retiring on the proceeds of his writing.
-Seemingly at his most creative while in his underwear.
+Just a middle-aged gay man clinging to a dream of retiring on the proceeds of his writing.
+Seemingly at his most creative while in his underwear!

 "When the urge takes you, write something.
 Write anything."